 The pavilion and cafe are wheelchair accessible but unfortunately due to the nature of the building we are unable to provide access up to the Camera Obscura.
 A DVD is available to show to visitors who are unable to access the camera room.

-Well behaved dogs on leads are welcome in the Cafe but are not allowed in the Camera Room.
+Well behaved dogs on leads are welcome in the café, but dogs are not allowed in the camera room for safety reasons.

 Use the filters below to discover what there is to see and do, places to eat and where to stay in Angus.